okfn/tellme/README.md

 ## Status

-This package is work-in-progress.

-The code currently runs on Python 3.4 and above.
-Python 2.7 support is planned.

-See the issue tracker for current tasks.
+Work in progress.
+It works.
+Tests pass on Python 2.7, 3.3 and 3.4.

 ## Get started

-Clone into a Python 3.4 virtual environment, then:
+Clone into a virtual environment, then:

 ```
 pip install -r requirements/local.txt
 ```

-Run the tests with:
+Run the tests with a coverage report:

 ```
-python -m unittest tests
+./tests.sh
 ```

+Check coverage and build status on the supported runtimes [here](https://app.shippable.com/projects/54b903605ab6cc135288d4df).

 ## Examples